calmm-js/partial.lenses/README.md

 // 101
 ```

+Note that `L.get` does not work on traversals.

 #### <a name="modify"></a>[`L.modify(l, x2x, s)`](#modify "L.modify :: PLens s a -> (Maybe a -> Maybe a) -> Maybe s -> Maybe s")

 `L.modify(l, x2x, s)` allows one to map over the focused element of a data